BPScott/talk-the-step-after-styleguides/index.md

 For instance if we pass in an option to say don't render the programme synopsis, then assert that element doesn't exist in the output.

+Again, this is pretty trivial but it can be a useful first canary to make sure you don't break any backwards compatibility.
 </aside>
 </div>